Frenotomy Aftercare Instructions (6 Weeks)

 Olive oil or coconut oil may be used as a lubricant for the stretches.
 (Do not use regular Orajel with benzocaine.)

 Infant Tylenol may be given as needed.
+When needed, we recommend dosing for 48 hours.
+Please don't wait for your baby to become uncomfortable between doses.
 For babies 6 pounds and over, the dose is 1.25ml (160mg/5ml liquid) every 4-6 hours.
+Do NOT give more than 5 doses in any 24 hour period.
 The correct dosage based on your baby's weight will be provided at the visit.

 *If your baby is over 6 months of age, ibuprofen is preferred.